apple1417/bagpipe/Readme.md

 ### [Requires .NET Core x86 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.20-windows-x86-installer)

-Profile editor for Borderlands 1, 2, TPS, and BL1 Enhanced.
-On top of the standard edits, also allows editing in the raw data format all four games use.
+Profile editor for Borderlands 1, 2, TPS, BL1 Enhanced, and Assault on Dragon Keep Standalone.
+On top of the standard edits, also allows editing in the raw data format all five games use.

 ![Image](https://i.imgur.com/G9CXiG3.png)